EFTEC/CacheOne/README.md

 $cache=new CacheOne("pdoone"); // the instance $pdo is injected automatically into CacheOne.
 ```

-Creates a new connection using memcache
+Creates a new connection using memcache (Memcache is an old but still function memory cache server)

 ```php
 use eftec\CacheOne;